 - Phase I -- Inpatient Cardiac Rehab: During your hospital stay, the Cardiac Rehabilitation program is designed to help you and your family to understand what to expect during recovery.

-- Phase IV -- A maintenance program where many patients fully resume their normal activities of work and leisure.
+- Phase III -- A maintenance program where many patients fully resume their normal activities of work and leisure.

 Participants may recover more quickly from cardiovascular disease, angina, heart attack, angioplasty or stents, coronary artery bypass graft (CABG), valve repair/replacement, and heart transplant.
 Evidence suggests that improving lipid levels by diet, exercise, and drug therapy benefits patients.
 Additionally, people who quit smoking significantly reduce their risks of another heart attack, sudden death, and stroke.